 Carefully choose the language to use to make your CV stand out from the crowd and grab the attention of the employer or recruiter and get you first on that shortlist of candidates to interview.
 In an increasingly competitive job seeker market, your CV needs to be easily found by potential employers on page 1 rather than page 10.
-Your CV needs to have impact and the following tips will help you achieve this.
+Your CV needs to have an impact and the following tips will help you achieve this.

 Use powerful opening action verbs to describe each achievement or bullet for each of your roles and follow up with impressive results or outcomes to demonstrate what you delivered.
 For example, starting each bullet with: